ElderINTERalliance/WikiRaces/README.md

 	  - (we should ask they use their real names.)

 To do:
- - Cache all loaded files -> Store as JSON or as Files?
-    - I assume filesystem is quicker than network
  - get a good server hosting solution.
  - Look into port forwarding with NGINX
  - Create homepage
  - Create game client
-	 - remove search boxes and extra stuff from page
 	 - Be able to detect what webpage the user is on.
 		 - How to get info from url?
-		 - Get Wikipedia content and parse it
-		 - How to return content from function with expressjs?
 	 - Time till completion should work by storing a date object at game start, and getting the delta at game over.
  - Create backend (hopefully something better than just a JSON file, but we'll see.)
- - Create python scraper

 Online games we can clone:
   - Wikispedia